calniotrey/stellaris-list-extender/doc/SLEX_lists.md

 `SLEX_reset_list_variable = { LIST = listname }`
 * LIST : the list name (string)

 Just fills the list with 0 and resets its length to 0.
+If you don't need to fill the list with 0, you can simply set the variable `listname_length` to 0.

 Example :
 `SLEX_reset_list_variable = { LIST = test_list }`